oglama/oglama/docs/README.md

 ### Founding principles

+Defined by the Roman architect Vitruvius, the principles of Strength, Utility, and Delight (firmitas, utilitas, venustas) form the foundation of good architecture, and they are central to Oglama's philosophy.

+#### Firmitas

+Oglama opens the door to automations that are simply not possible with other software.
+It maintains a good balance between AI flexibility and JavaScript programming determinism, all while protecting your privacy.

+#### Utilitas

+Effortlessly install, run, and edit modules directly from the built-in source code editor.
+The editor supports all the methods and properties listed below, and comes with autocomplete, auto-formatting, and linting.

-#### Simplicity
+#### Venustas

 Oglama is designed with simplicity at its core.
-You don't need to be a programmer to extract value out of this software.
-Simply search our repository for the module that solves your problem and install it.
+You don't need to be a programmer to get value from this software.
+Just search our repository for a module that solves your problem, install it, run it, and modify it to your liking.

-#### Openness

-Modify installed modules with ease directly from the built-in source code editor.
-It supports all the methods and properties listed below, and comes with autocomplete, smart suggestions, real-time warnings, auto-formatting, and linting - everything you need to write clean, reliable code that solves your problem.

-#### Power

-Oglama opens the door to automations that are simply not possible with other software.
-It maintains a good balance between AI flexibility and JavaScript programming determinism, all while protecting your privacy and data locally.

-If you want to take things a step further and create your own modules from scratch, this SDK reference will come in handy.

 * * *